MSU-Libraries/colophon/docs/README.md

 * `-r, --retry FAILED`      Re-run failed tests specified in provided JSON file from previous run
 * `-i, --ignore-missing`    Ignore manifest entries that have no files matched
 * `-t, --strict`            Exit code 0 only with no manifest entries skipped and no unassociated files
-* `-v, --verbose`           Provide details output while running
+* `-v, --verbose`           Provide details output while running (verbose logs will always be inlcuded in output bundle)
 * `-q, --quiet`             Suppress output while running

 ### Colophon Exit Codes